amxv/terminal-mcp/README.md

 ### 1. Configure Your Tools (One-Time Setup)

-Follow the Quick Start guide steps 1-5 to decide which tools to make available to Codex:
+Follow the Quick Start guide steps 1-4 to decide which tools to make available to Codex:

 1. Install terminal-mcp using the auto-install script
 2. Create your MCP configuration file (`servers.json`)
-3. Run `tmcp discover` to find all available tools
+3. Run `tmcp init` to discover all available tools and create `tools.json`
-4. Edit `all-tools.json` to disable any tools you don't want Codex to use
+4. Edit `tools.json` to disable any tools you don't want Codex to use (set `enabled: false`)
-5. Run `tmcp init` to generate the final `allowed-tools.json`

 ### 2. Commit Configuration to Version Control

-Once you have your `allowed-tools.json` configured, commit the entire `terminal-mcp/` folder to your repository:
+Once you have your `tools.json` configured, commit the entire `terminal-mcp/` folder to your repository:

 ```bash
 git add terminal-mcp/